Life at Joppa House

 Family Living Expectations

-1. Dignity and respect in communication
+1. All residents must show dignity and respect in communication.

 Children need to be instructed not to touch items that belong to other household members.
 Bedrooms are off limits to children that are not assigned to them unless supervised by a parent with permission.